danedgar7/school-elc-finder/README.md

-# School/ELC Finder MVP
+# School Scout

-This is the MVP for the School/ELC Finder Application.
+This is the MVP for the School Scout Application.
 It allows parents to compare schools and early learning centres based on personalized criteria weightings.

 ## Features (MVP)
 - Homepage with introduction and "Start Assessment" CTA